park-sewon/coq-clerical/README.md

 the expression `clerical_abs k` always terminates yielding a value `y : REAL` such that `y = Rabs (var_access Γ k REAL w γ)`.

-There are other examples as well.
-In [Examples.ProgLogic](./examples/ProgLogic.v), we define and prove Boolean negation, in [Examples.ProgBounded](./examples/ProgBounded.v), we define and prove the soft boundedness test, in [Examples.ProgSine](./examples/ProgSine.v), we define and prove the sine function.
+There are soem other examples as well.
+In [Examples.ProgSine](./examples/ProgSine.v), we define and prove the sine function.
 In [Examples.ProgPi](./examples/ProgPi.v), we define and prove a closed expression computing `π`:
 ```coq
 Lemma clerical_pi_correct :